Debugging information: OS/390 et al

 The IBM High Level Assembler (HLASM) and other compilers running on, e.g., z/OS, have an ADATA option that produces an Associated data (ADATA) file containing more information than that produced by the old TEST option.
 In particular, the ADATA file includes lines of source code and their metadata.

 Microsoft debug symbols

 Microsoft compilers generate a program database (PDB) file containing debug symbols.
 Some companies ship the PDB on their CD/DVD to enable troubleshooting and other companies (like Microsoft, and the Mozilla Corporation) allow downloading debug symbols from the Internet.
 The WinDbg debugger and the Visual Studio IDE can be configured to automatically download debug symbols for Windows dynamic-link libraries (DLLs) on demand.
 The PDB debug symbols that Microsoft distributes include only public functions, global variables and their data types.
 The Mozilla Corporation has similar infrastructure but distributes full debug information.

-Apple
+There are two branches of the PDB file format for PE/COFF (exe, dll).
+The closed format is used for files that contain usual machine code.
+The "open" format is used for files that contain .NET code.

+Unix-like systems

+DWARF may be emitted or extract into a code-less object file that serves as a separate file for debug information.
+On Linux systems a lookup service is provided by debuginfod.

-On Apple platforms, debug symbols are optionally emitted during the build process as dSYM files.
+On Apple platforms, debug symbols are optionally emitted during the build process as dSYM files, which are bundles that contain a Mach-O file with no code but with debug symbols.
 Apple uses the term "symbolicate" to refer to the replacement of addresses in diagnostic files with human readable values.

+In non-machine-code contexts

+Minification of source code makes it unreadable.
+A source map, which includes a mapping between the minified entities and the original entities in source code, serves the function of debugging information.

+Bytecode formats such as Java and .NET bytecodes can have different amounts of debugging information as well.